onthebusiness/harelang.org/content/style.md

 fn lex::init(in: *io::stream, path: str) lexer;
 ```

+Note the arrangement of parameters: the object being acted upon comes first.
+For
+example, if you have "source" and "destination" parameters, "destination" should
+be placed first in the parameter list.

 ### Verbs for allocation strategies

 It is useful to communicate the allocation strategy in function names, to lend